mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 Credit out of the Sojourner, the ship features a common area that can seat up to 12 around a large table, which can be raised and lowered from the ceiling.
-Many passengers in the outback of the Trojan Reach tell stories of a trip they ‘enjoyed’ on a Sojourner, where they booked steerage passage and ended up sharing three staterooms with 11 others for a total of 18 souls aboard, counting the family crew of four and two passengers in the low berths.
+Many passengers in the outback of the Trojan Reach tell stories of a trip they 'enjoyed' on a Sojourner, where they booked steerage passage and ended up sharing three staterooms with 11 others for a total of 18 souls aboard, counting the family crew of four and two passengers in the low berths.